sieste/pocketbook/README.md

 ### Make a sleeve

 You can get creative to combine the folded sheets into a proper book.
-I use cardboard and string like this:
+I use cardboard and string, sliding the individual booklets through loops of string like this:

 <img src="site/sleeve.png" width=90%>